2021 Corporate Strategy

 - The rate of increase for each effort should go up in scale as we learn and create efficiencies in operations.
 Lead generation and their closing rates being most important; to increase conversion rates daily and scale quickly.

 - Sometimes things are so close to us that we can’t see the forest for the trees.
 Natural selection forces us to focus during emergencies in all respects; we could starve or get killed relying on the wrong people at such times.
 Your survival skill is to know who is on your team and who leads to solving your emergencies vs. who is just patronizing you and/or hanging on.
 Who are your franchise team players, and how can you develop additional?

 - Everyone should be on a team that communicates according to plans.
 No orphans working solo or practically isolated who are not following proper communications protocol.

-- Most of the main items mentioned in this document should be reduced to hundreds of work orders/to do items that are delegated to VPs and documented everywhere, particulary Asana app.
+- Most of the main items mentioned in this document should be reduced to hundreds of work orders/to-do items that are delegated to VPs and documented everywhere, particularly the Asana app.
 Even if items take a year to complete they can still be described, shared, assigned, delegated, decided, and fully documented to make sure everyone is on the same page with your plans, working in the same direction all the time.

 - No best practices are being hidden, it’s all there for you to see and ask questions and evolve with your business family.

 - There is nothing optional in best practices, only updateable and changeable dynamically, within plans, when necessary; and done according to the What, How, Results, Next steps (WHRN ) sharing strategy.